 Another way to become qualified, is by attending a bespoke residential course, so that new trainers receive dedicated instructor training.
 This will teach them all the lessons that must be conducted during a CBT course.

-Becoming ready and fully prepared is not a quick and easy process.
+Getting ready and becoming prepared is not a quick and easy process.
 Trainee instructors must fully understand methods of instruction and the different ways of delivering lessons.
-As a result, the lesson delivery types to learn are:
+As a result, lesson delivery types that must be understood are:

 - Classroom based lessons

 - Practical skills during off-road training

-3. Instruction given by radio during practical on-road riding
+- Instruction given by radio during practical on-road training

 NB.
 Instructors can hold more than one DVSA CBT1 training certificate.
-This allows them to work at the training school where the certificate was issued.
+This allows them to work at multiple training schools where certificates are issued.

 - A Certificate is issued by the ATB where the Down Trained Motorcycle Instructor works.